 - Include the keywords or phrases you are targeting in both the title and the first half of the description

 - Finish it off with a call to action “click here to find out more” “read more here” “book your place” etc.

 What about alt text and image captions?

 Other hidden bits of content that aren’t always considered are alt text and captions for images.
 These are important for a few reasons.

 The most important one for your audience is accessibility.
 This allows people who are using screen readers or who are lacking internet connection to understand what is in the images.

 The alt text also helps Google to read what is in the images (I’m sure you’ll see a running theme here).
-On top of this, alt text and image descriptions also help you to appear on Google image searches, which is of course another way to boost your rankings and SEO.
+On top of this, image descriptions and titles can also help you to appear on Google image searches, which is of course another way to boost your rankings and SEO.

 Need a hand tightening up your SEO content?
 Or want someone to check what you’re missing?
 Grab a cuppa and let’s have a chat.

 Want to hear about this stuff more regularly?
 Sign up to my newsletter